CortexMindSystem/.github/profile/README.md

 A system that decides what matters.
 Intelligence layer for decisions.

-Most tools add information.
-CortexOS gives clarity:
+Most tools add information instead of clarity:
 * → what matters
 * → why it matters
 * → what to do next